 However, we are all humans and mistakes can be our “second nature.”
 Soil is more forgiving, and as a grower you have more buffer for mistakes in your nutrient or fertilizer uptake.

 As we know, warm water loses the ability to carry oxygen which is vital for the roots.
 [Hydroponic] pumps that run constantly, warm up the water as well.

 Soil, as said, is more forgiving.
 If you give too much nutrition you can flush the out, if you don’t give enough you might have a buffer from the soil.
 If you forget to give water, same thing, the soil can last a day or do without water.

 As I worked for the past 35 years in so many facilities I know that most mistakes are human error and soil in this respect is more forgiving… especially if so much money is on the line.
 No one can be 24/7 on the facility and naturally, at times the grower must delegate some of the activity to another person.
 That other person can be less perfect and small mistakes can be detrimental.

 I visited an amazing facility a few months ago.
 About a 15 million dollar investment, everything is nice, really amazing.
 Everything is of course automatic, from light to irrigation.
 After 3-4 months into production, all the mother plants started to bloom… Someone forgot to change the light switch from “manual” to “automatic” and the light stayed on the manual setting of 12 hours light, 12 hours dark [which induces flowering].
-That company now lost 6-7 months of production, they need to start new mother plants, again for simple human error.
+That company now lost 6-7 months of production, they need to start new mother plants, again for simple human error in botany.